shivamsuyal/Instagram-Followers-Scraper/README.md

 # Instagram-Followers-Scraper
-Sometimes people send you a request on instagram to follow them, and once ypu followed them back they stop following you.
+Sometimes people send you a request on instagram to follow them, and once you follow them back they stop following you.
 To know who has done this you can use this program.

 # Basically
 It will give you the list of people who don't follow you but you follow them